Battle of Haram: Battle

-After a challenging campaign, the details of which are obscure, John II managed to defeat the Hungarians and their Serbian allies at the fortress of Haram or Chramon, located in modern Nova Palanka, on the Hungarian bank of the Danube.
+After a challenging campaign, the details of which are obscure, John II managed to defeat the Hungarians and their Serbian allies at the fortress of Haram or Chramon, on the Hungarian bank of the Danube.
 The Hungarian army, under a commander named Setephel as King Stephen was ill, had entrenched itself, defending the line of the Danube.

 The Hungarian Chronicle indicates that the Byzantines gained naval control of the river; it says that the 'Greeks' had set the Hungarian ships "alight with sulphurous fires", indicating the use of the incendiary weapon, 'Greek fire'.
 The Byzantine historian John Cinnamus describes John II employing a ruse to allow his army to cross the river.
 He sent a mercenary force composed of "Ligurian knights" (Lombards) and Turks (probably horse archers) to threaten a crossing upstream, while he stayed on the shore opposite Haram with the rest of his army.
 The ruse worked as his army crossed the river at Haram by boat, the emperor himself on board the imperial trireme.
 An opposed river crossing is one of the most demanding of military operations.
 The Byzantine army must have been very disciplined and well supported by archers and bolt-firing artillery on the imperial ships.

 Once on the Hungarian bank of the Danube the Byzantine cavalry then, "with couched lances, scattered the assembled Hungarian forces."
 Many Hungarian troops were killed when a bridge they were crossing collapsed as they were fleeing from the Byzantine attack.
 The Byzantines took Haram, and other Hungarian fortified settlements in the area, and collected a great deal of plunder.
 The action has been described as a "bloody battle" and a great defeat for the Hungarians.

 The Hungarian Chronicle says of the battle: "The hand of God was with the Greeks and the Hungarians could not resist them.
 The slaughter that took place was so great that its like has rarely been seen.
 The river Karas was so infused with human blood that it appeared to flow with gore alone.
 The warriors began to throw corpses into the river and fled across them, crossing the river as if by a bridge.
 However, more Hungarians were slaughtered like cattle, for nothing could save them from the Greeks".